 Clever urban environmentalists can develop a small kitchen compost pail to produce fertilizer for their own use or for them to collect and store some organic wastes for composting collective urban center.

-12 Photos Gallery of: How to Make Your Own Little Kitchen Compost Pail
+12 Picture Gallery: How to Make Your Own Little Kitchen Compost Pail

 - Purchase a plastic pail 4-5 gallons (15.14 to 18.93 l) with cap into the hardware store.
 Make sure you have verified that the handle and cover tightly fit.
 Rinse and clears a space for the kitchen compost pail under the sink.